Stress - Tips

 - share the tips that work for you.

 What's your tip how to deal with stress?

 Do you tend to always say yes to requests from others, because you want to please, while actually you do not want to?
 Then it is good to learn to say no and make space for something you do want to do.

 So, learn to say "no".
 Saying no doesn't have to be hard.
 You can always ask for time to think about it when you feel overwhelmed by a request from a colleague/ friend/ family member/ acquaintance/ ...

 You do not have to make up excuses when you say no. Many people tend to cover their 'no' with excuses, little lies, or falsehoods.
 Keep it open and simple.
 If you don't feel like it or don't have time for it, you can simply say that.

 The "broken recordplayer method" is very convenient when you have said no, but the other one is insisting.
-The only thing you have to do in this method, is to repeat your 'no' and the motivation for it.
+The only thing you have to do in this case, is to repeat your 'no' and the motivation for it.
 Like a recordplayer that is broken and keeps repeating the same part.
 This way you do not get seduced to discussions or making excuses.